mohanson/pxsol/README.md

 # Pxsol: Solana Library For Humans

-> Pysol has been renamed to Pxsol, as the name is already taken on pypi.

 Pxsol is a project that aims to provide human-friendly interfaces for common solana operations.
 Using pxsol, you can easily and happily complete everything you want to do on sol.

 Features: